iksaglam/Zonguldak/Files/Pop_Gen.md

 ```
 The first value represent the expected number of sites with derived allele frequency equal to 0, the second column the expected number of sites with frequency equal to 1 and so on.

-Lastly we can plot the SFS using a simple R script
+Lastly we can plot the SFS using a simple R script given [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/plotSFS.R).
 ```Bash
 scripts=/egitim/iksaglam/scripts
 Rscript $scripts/plotSFS.R results_sfs/CAM.sfs CAM 0 results_sfs/CAM.sfs.pdf